 Signed with SMU

 When the stakes were the highest, Brown came up big.
 He twice led Proviso East to Peoria and played at a high level in state tournament play.
-Versatile weapon who can play and guard multiple positions on the floor.
+Versatile weapon who can play and guard multiple positions on the floor and, in time, should be able to score in a variety of ways as well.

 6. Billy Garrett, Jr., 6-4, PG, Morgan Park